ucdavis/Departing_Windows_SysAdmin/README.md

 - Report on all scheduled tasks
 - For each determine which account they are running under and the location of the executable

+#### Print Server Script
+- Report all printers on the server
+- Show port name and driver information

+#### Suggestions
+- Look over reports and find any resources running under or configured to use the account of the departing admin
+- Check for any unfamiliar file shares or services